 Best Restaurants by Area

-The most iconic restaurant in Malaga, a labyrinthine bodega in the old town serving excellent traditional food and local wine.
+The most iconic restaurant in Málaga, a labyrinthine bodega in the old town serving excellent traditional food and local wine.
+Antonio Banderas is a regular.
+The terrace overlooking the Alcazaba is one of the most atmospheric dining spots in the city.
+Try the barrel-aged sweet wine and the berenjenas con miel.

-The go-to for fresh fish and seafood in La Malagueta, excellent quality, honest prices, reliably good.
+The go-to for fresh fish and seafood in La Malagueta.
+Reliable quality, honest prices, consistently good.
+The fried fish platter and gambas al pil pil are standouts.
+No-frills decor, serious food.

 Marbella